kcd83/Quickstart-Docker-tutorial/README.md

     docker container kill 96

-Great, your browser should not show an error connecting.
-However the container still exists when you also list stopped containers (`--all`).
+Great, your browser should now show an error connecting when you refresh.
+However the container still exists when you also list stopped containers (`-a` is `--all`).

     docker container list
     docker container list -a